Suspect strikes multiple vehicles in chase from Rockwell to Salisbury - Salisbury Post

 Suspect strikes multiple vehicles in chase from Rockwell to Salisbury

-SALISBURY – A man was arrested in downtown Monday night after striking multiple vehicles during a chase that stretched from Rockwell to West Innes Street in Salisbury.
+SALISBURY — A man was in handcuffs in downtown Monday night after a car struck multiple vehicles during a chase that stretched from Rockwell to West Innes Street in Salisbury.

-While many details were not immediately available, officers on the scene said the man struck at least seven vehicles during a chase.
-No one was injuries.
+While many details were not immediately available, officers on the scene said a man struck at least seven vehicles during a chase.
+No one was injured.

-The vehicle came to rest near the Rowan County Administration building and the Salisbury Post.
-A suspect could be seen being handcuffed on the hood of a Rockwell Police cruiser.
-His name was not immediately available.
+The vehicle came to rest near the Rowan County Administration Building and the Salisbury Post.
+A man was handcuffed on the hood of a Rockwell Police cruiser.
+His name or role in the incident was not immediately available.

 A wrecked Infiniti sedan was surrounded by police vehicles.